vicki167/SocketServerSimulator/README.md

 # Socket Server Simulator

 Simple socket server for generating and sending binary data.
-The USGS Earthquake Web Service is queries and a bit mask is computed denoting if an earthquake has occurred for each continent.
+The USGS Earthquake Web Service is queried and a bit mask is computed denoting if an earthquake has occurred for each continent.
+The client makes a connection to the server and listens for any updates and updates a UI based on the data received.
+Because the notification mechanism for the UI uses listeners, it is possible to have other "things" updated based on the data.
+For example, a listener that prints to the console or one that turns on LEDs attached to the GPIO pins of a RaspberryPi.

 The server runs on port 9999 by default.
 This may be changed by passing in a port number as an argument to the application.